educlopez/educalvolopez.com/README.md

 - `SITE_URL` and `NEXT_PUBLIC_SITE_URL`: These values should be the base URL of your website.
 - `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REFRESH_TOKEN`: These values are obtained by registering an application on the Spotify Developer platform.
 Follow Spotify's official documentation for more information on how to create an application and obtain these values.
 - `NEXT_PUBLIC_ID_AMAZON`: This value corresponds to your Amazon affiliate ID.
 If you don't have one, sign up for the Amazon Affiliate Program to obtain it.
-- `RESEND_API_KEY`: This value is the API key for ReSend, a service used for sending emails from the application.
-To obtain this key, create an account on ReSend and follow their documentation to generate the API key.
-- `MAIL_FROM`: This value should be the email address from which the application will send generated emails.

 ## Running the Project